 The honey in this mask, which you can use anywhere you like on your body, is a potent antibacterial agent that disinfects the skin.
 As it is so sticky, honey helps pull the oily cores of the blackheads out of the skin pores so that the grease in them can be expelled and cleaned away.
 The milk in this blackhead removal solution contains lactic acid, which also helps resurface the skin and clear it of all blemishes.

-- 8This very gentle treatment for blackhead removal can be used on any part of the body up to three times a day.It is fine to keep a bit of the mixture in the refrigerator for later uses during the day.Advertisement
+- 8It is fine to keep a bit of the mixture in the refrigerator for later uses during the day.This very gentle treatment for blackhead removal can be used on any part of the body up to three times a day.Advertisement

 Tips and Tricks